Amelan13/Japanese-barberry-multiflora-rose-training-images/README.md

 I've been studying how to use drone images and deep learning as a method to detect invasive plant species.

-I hope to add other invasive plant species images to this collection soon.
+I hope to add other invasive plant images to this collection soon.